theindispensablebases/theindispensablebases/README.md

 - 👋 Hi, I’m @theindispensablebases
 - 👀 I’m interested in drug research especially in cancer diseases
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m currently learning genomics and bioinformatics
 - 💞️ I’m looking to collaborate on drug discoveries
 - 📫 How to reach me: katarina.9616@gmail.com